Mark Canha: Kansas City Royals

 On February 22, 2025, Canha signed a minor league contract with the Milwaukee Brewers.
 On March 21, the Brewers traded Canha to the Kansas City Royals for pitcher Cesar Espinal.
 Canha was added to the Royals' 40-man roster three days later.
 On April 8, Canha left a game against the Minnesota Twins early after running into the left field wall at Kauffman Stadium, resulting in a stint on the injured list.
 He returned to the Royals on April 20 and plated his first RBI of the season that night, in a ten-inning win over the Detroit Tigers.
 In 46 appearances for Kansas City, Canha slashed .212/.272/.265 with one home run and six RBI.
 Canha was designated for assignment by the Royals on August 18.
 He was released by Kansas City after clearing waivers on August 21.

+Texas Rangers

+On February 15, 2026, Canha signed a minor league contract with the Texas Rangers.
+He did not make an appearance for the organization, and was released by the Rangers upon his request on April 16.

 Personal life

 Canha's wife, Marci, is an architect who is also originally from San Jose.
 Canha is of Portuguese heritage.

 Canha is a foodie; he loves trying new places and new types of food.
 Canha has described himself as a liberal and a supporter of LGBTQ rights.
+In May 2026, Canha made an appearance as a contestant on the Food Network show, 100 cooks.